BARBARA KISER

 I am happy tackling a range of topics.
 In 2020, following a

-decade as a commissioning editor at the science journal Nature, I relaunched as a freelancer.
+decade as a commissioning editor at the science journal

 I handle books, reports, reviews, websites, policy briefs and single articles, and offer services from total restructuring to proofreading.
 I also take on a range of writing commissions.